idekerlab/KEGGscape/docs/pythonscripting.rst

 .. image:: https://raw.github.com/idekerlab/KEGGscape/develop/docs/images/get_all_eco_kgmls.png

-Next we show a sample to import a kgml from Python script.
+Next we show a sample to batch-import kgmls from Python script.
 To use Python from Cytoscape3, you need to download jython-standalone from `here`__ , and move the jython-standalone like this.